estuary/docs/README.rst

 transition to low latency updates of new data.

-Flow is configuration driven and uses a developer-centric workflow that emphasizes version control, composition and re-use, rich schematization, and built in testing.
+Flow is configuration driven and uses a developer-centric workflow that emphasizes version control, composition & re-use, rich schematization, and built in testing.
 It's runtime offers flexible scaling, and takes best advantage of data reductions and cloud pricing models to offer a surprisingly low total cost of ownership.